The Flavors of Costa Rican Cuisine- Simple, Sweet and Savory

 Gallo Pinto

 When I arrived, I would often hear people talking about rice and beans.
 I foolishly assumed they were two separate items, and you do find plain rice and beans on many menus.
-Normally though, when they say “rice and beans”, they are talking about Gallo Pinto.
+Normally though, when they say “rice and beans”, they are talking about Gallo Pinto, which many of my tico friends consider the very best food in Costa Rica.

 Gallo Pinto, Costa Rica Traditional dish